 Alright, so now that you’re ready to get started, let’s begin.

-These beginner-friendly steps will make it look easy, however make sure you take action on each step.
+These beginner-friendly steps will make it look easy; however, ensure you take action on each step.
 Taking on one step at a time is the recommended approach.

 #1 Finding Your Interests

-By the way, you're never married to a topic either.
-If you don't feel comfortable at any stage, and would like to switch, do it!
-The more you test, the better you'll eventually get at online marketing.
+By the way, you’re never married to a topic either.
+If you don’t feel comfortable at any stage and want to switch, do it!
+The more you test, the better you’ll eventually get at online marketing.